orenma/Bing_PicoftheDay/README.md

 &nbsp;
 &nbsp;

-Other option will be to grant cron access to disk operation
+Other option will be to grant cron access to disk operation, so it can run the python script

 https://blog.bejarano.io/fixing-cron-jobs-in-mojave/